VeyisCeylan0/airline-reservation-system-java/README.md

 1. Make sure Java (JDK 17 or compatible) is installed.
 2. Add required libraries from the `libraries/` folder to the project classpath.
-3. Run the application using the provided JAR file:
+3. Run the application using the provided JAR file: or run the `Main` class from the source code.

+## Notes
+This project was developed for educational purposes as part of a university course.